IAmJonoBo/Prometheus/docs/developer-experience.md

 - Run `scripts/manage-deps.sh` after touching `pyproject.toml` or
   `poetry.lock`.
-The script refreshes the lockfile, exports the requirements manifests under `dist/requirements/`, and rebuilds the wheelhouse matrix so air-gapped installs stay in sync.
+The script refreshes the lockfile, exports the requirements manifests under `dist/requirements/`, regenerates `constraints/production.txt`, and rebuilds the wheelhouse matrix so air-gapped installs stay in sync.
 Pass `--check` during CI smoke tests to validate commands without rewriting artefacts or use `--skip-wheelhouse` when iterating on manifests only.
+All runs start with a macOS metadata sweep so artefacts such as `.DS_Store` files never reach version control.
 - Renovate now executes the same script in its post-upgrade hook.
-Any PR opened by Renovate already contains refreshed exports and wheelhouse updates; reviewers simply confirm CI stays green.
+Any PR opened by Renovate already contains refreshed exports, constraints, and wheelhouse updates; reviewers simply confirm CI stays green.
+The Renovate branch is also gated by `scripts/preflight_deps.py` via the dedicated `Dependency Preflight` workflow, so missing wheels are caught before review.
-- GitHub Actions runs `scripts/manage-deps.sh --check` on every pull request to catch stale exports before the build kicks off.
+- GitHub Actions runs `scripts/manage-deps.sh --check` on every pull request alongside `scripts/check-macos-cruft.sh` to catch stale exports or macOS metadata before the build kicks off.
 When the check fails, run the script locally (or accept the Renovate commit) and include the regenerated files in the PR branch.

+### Metadata hygiene shortcuts

+- Use `scripts/check-macos-cruft.sh` when working on macOS to fail fast if Finder artefacts sneak into the tree.
+The script is safe to run repeatedly and is wired into CI as a guardrail.
+- Set `AUTO_CLEAN_CRUFT=true` in your shell when invoking `scripts/manage-deps.sh` to auto-delete macOS metadata instead of just reporting it.
+The default behaviour cleans artefacts automatically on macOS and reports them on other platforms for manual pruning.

 ### Automated CI Packaging